 Yes, if the Ontario government's requirements cannot be met through an existing enterprise-wide VOR arrangement, then the government uses a Request for Bids (RFB) in order to procure the goods and services it needs.
 The evaluation criteria used in the selection of a contractor, a supplier or a consultant are based either on price alone or price and other factors.

-The Doing Business section of the MGCS website identifies which current enterprise-wide VOR arrangements are available to the approved Non-OPS clients.
+The Doing Business section of the MGCS website identifies which current enterprise-wide VOR arrangements are available to the Non-OPS Clients.

 Also, the VOR Program: Three-Year Outlook is posted on the MGCS website.
-This is updated quarterly and identifies which future enterprise-wide VOR arrangements will be available to approved Non-OPS clients
+This is updated quarterly and identifies which future enterprise-wide VOR arrangements will be available to Non-OPS Clients

-Vendors have the option to sell or not sell their goods/services to approved Non-OPS Clients.
-However, vendors are encouraged to extend the goods/services which they provide to the Ontario government to Non-OPS clients as well.
+Vendors on enterprise-wide VOR arrangements have the option to sell or not sell their goods/services to Non-OPS Clients.
+However, vendors are encouraged to extend the goods/services which they provide to the Ontario government to Non-OPS Clients as well.

-No. The Master Agreement Adoption Agreement Template that has been provided to the Non-OPS Client is used to provide services and deliverables in accordance with the terms of the Ontario Master Agreement.
+No. The Separate Agreement Best Practice Guide that has been provided to the Non-OPS Client is used to provide services and deliverables in accordance with the terms of the Ontario Master Agreement.
 Therefore, those services and deliverables cannot be changed.

-The Non-OPS Client remains solely responsible for negotiating the terms and conditions of their Buyer Master Agreement (section (b) Amendments within the Master Agreement Adoption Agreement).
-The Non-OPS client negotiates with each vendor to ensure that the vendor meets the specific needs of the buyer and that the agreement contains business, legal or other terms and conditions as may be necessary (e.g., insurance requirements, liability clauses, etc).
+The Non-OPS Client remains solely responsible for negotiating the terms and conditions of their Separate Agreement (section (b) Amendments within the Separate Agreement Best Practice Guide).
+The Non-OPS Client negotiates with each vendor to ensure that the vendor meets the specific needs of the buyer and that the agreement contains business, legal or other terms and conditions as may be necessary (e.g., insurance requirements, liability clauses, etc.).

 Certain VOR arrangements have "refresh" opportunities that allow new vendors to submit proposals for consideration.